Women giving women the best care.

 We are women, and we understand how embarrassing or distressing gynaecological problems can be.
-By seeing a private consultant gynaecologist at AWG, you are ensuring that you receive the utmost discretion and compassion in dealing with your difficulty, away from the prying eyes of hospital waiting rooms and rotating staff.
+By seeing a private consultant gynaecologist at AWG, you are ensuring that you receive the utmost discretion and compassion in dealing with your gynaecology concerns.
 Your consultant gynaecologist will be your personal, private doctor throughout the process of your diagnosis, treatment and after-care.

 We know that you are a busy woman, which is why we offer convenient clinic hours both during and outside of the working week.
-You can choose to see us on either on Tuesday or Thursday afternoons, or you can attend our Saturday morning clinics if weekends are easier for you.
+You can choose to see us on either on Tuesday or Thursday afternoons, or you can attend our weekend morning clinics if these are more convenient for you

 Expert advice from a specialist who puts your needs first